CppProgrammer23/QtProjects/QMachine_Check_Up/Readme.md

 Once done, create a new folder in your build project called sqldrivers (not in the first folder project which was generate after you create it), now copy the qsqlmysqld.dll (for debug) in the folder created (qsqlmysql.dll is for release). also you have to copy libmysql.dll in the folder where the excutable is (in build folder).

-example of my saved values into db:
+Select MyISAM type to avoid "table is in read only mode" error example of my saved values into db:
 ![ex_db](https://user-images.githubusercontent.com/62848804/92991884-833dbd80-f4de-11ea-88d4-410031d3ad83.png)